 To my younger readers: thanks to research and greater awareness of what causes skin aging, you have access to a lot more knowledge about how to prevent wrinkles than your mother did.
 Embrace it!
 That being said, you face a challenge your mother probably didn’t face.
 Looking down at a cell phone all day is not helping you prevent neck aging.
 You may have heard the term “tech neck” before.
-The ideas is that the 45-degree angle at which you hang your head to look at your cell phone causes a repeated squishing of the neck, resulting in premature folds and wrinkles (similar to what happens to back sleepers).
-When it comes to aging, the neck is at a disadvantage to begin with since there is less bone structure to support the skin that in the face.
+The idea is that the 45-degree angle at which you hang your head to look at your cell phone causes a repeated squishing of the neck, resulting in premature folds and wrinkles (similar to what happens to back sleepers).
+When it comes to aging, the neck is already at a disadvantage since there is less bone structure to support the skin than there is in the face.
 This will all lead to eventual sagging.
 In your quest to prevent wrinkles, you want to pay attention to how you care for your neck.

 Treat your neck as its own area

 Don’t make the mistake of treating your neck as an afterthought.
-For example, a person will typically rub moisturizer onto his or her face, and then whatever is left over on the fingertips will be brought down onto the neck.
+For example, a person will typically rub moisturizer onto his or her face, and then whatever is leftover on the fingertips will be brought down onto the neck.
 Sound familiar?
 While the intention is good, it’s truly not helping that much in the quest for keeping the skin on the neck tight and smooth.
-You must apply your skin care products to the neck in the same way you would apply them to the face and treat it as a separate, second applications.
+You must apply your skincare products to the neck in the same way you would apply them to the face and treat it as a separate, second application.

 Apply sunscreen to the neck generously

 Just like the face, sunscreen needs to be applied generously in order to offer full sun protection and prevent wrinkles.
 The best way to apply sunscreen to the neck is by doing a full, second application once you’ve covered your face.
 You must be thorough in your application in order to get actual protection from harmful UV rays.
 Read how to apply sunscreen to the face and neck.

 Learn how to properly care for the neck and chest